w3c/web-roadmaps/README.md

 ```

 The following settings may be added to the `toc.json` file to generate the appropriate Document Metadata section near the top of the index page:
 * `github`: The URL of the GitHub repository that contains the source of the roadmap.
 If specified, that URL adds a few links to the repository, the issue tracker and the commit history.
-That URL is also used to compute the URL of the Editor's Draft, unless already specified through the `edDraftUrl` setting.
+That URL is also used to compute the URL of the Editor's Draft, unless already specified through the `edDraft` setting.
 * `edDraft`: The URL of the Editor's Draft.
 If not specified, the framework will try to compute it from the `github` setting.
 * `thisVersion`: The URL of this document.
 If not specified, the framework will use the Editor's Draft URL or the current URL is the URL of the Editor's Draft is unknown.
 * `publishedVersion`: The URL of the latest published version.
 Generates a "Latest Published Version" link.